jarodpeachey/jelly/src/content/posts/seo-checklist-small-business-websites.md

 ## Conclusion

 Implementing a thorough SEO strategy is critical for small business websites.
 By following this checklist—covering keyword research, on-page and technical SEO, content optimization, backlinks, and monitoring—you can increase search visibility, attract qualified traffic, and generate more leads.
-For related insights on improving website performance, see [How a 1-Second Delay Could Be Costing You Customers](/blog/1-second-delay-costing-customers).